microsoftgraph/msgraph-sdk-powershell/src/Files/Files/docs/v1.0-beta/Update-MgDriveListColumn.md

   - `[MaxLength <Int32?>]`: The maximum number of characters for the value.
   - `[TextType <String>]`: The type of text being stored.
 Must be one of plain or richText

+VALIDATION <IMicrosoftGraphColumnValidation>: columnValidation
+  - `[(Any) <Object>]`: This indicates any property can be added to this object.
+  - `[DefaultLanguage <String>]`: Default BCP 47 language tag for the description.
+  - `[Descriptions <IMicrosoftGraphDisplayNameLocalization[]>]`: Localized messages that explain what is needed for this column's value to be considered valid.
+User will be prompted with this message if validation fails.
+    - `[DisplayName <String>]`: If present, the value of this field contains the displayName string that has been set for the language present in the languageTag field.
+    - `[LanguageTag <String>]`: Provides the language culture-code and friendly name of the language that the displayName field has been provided in.
+  - `[Formula <String>]`: The formula to validate column value.
+For examples, see Examples of common formulas in lists

+## RELATED LINKS

 ## RELATED LINKS